Highlights of Impressive Athens in an 8-hour private tour

 Stop At The Acropolis:

-Built by the architect Mnesicles with Pentelic marble, their design was avant-garde.
-To the south-west of the Propylaea, on a rampart protecting the main entrance to the Acropolis is the Ionian temple of Apteros Nike, which is recently being restored and dedicated to the goddess Athena Nike, the Erechtheion Temple of Poseidon & Athina, and of course the famous Parthenon, the main temple dedicated to the virgin goddess Athena.
+Mnesicles, the architect, used Pentelic marble in the construction of these avant-garde structures.
+Situated southwest of the Propylaea and safeguarding the main entrance to the Acropolis, stands the impressive Ionian temple of Apteros Nike.
+This temple has recently undergone restoration and is now dedicated to the goddess Athena Nike.
+Alongside it, stand the Erechtheion Temple of Poseidon and Athina, and the renowned Parthenon, a majestic temple honoring the virgin goddess Athena.

 • Duration: 90 Minutes